Are You Mentally Ill? Am I?

 In a nutshell, however, nearly every person on the planet has probably suffered at one time or another from a mental illness or disorder of some form; the most common of these being anxiety and depression.
 Both of these often go hand in hand, working together to make us feel miserable.
 When these two conditions become chronic and severe, so that self-help no longer works, it is time for the medical team to step in.

-Anxiety and depression are the two most common types of mental illness, from which nearly everyone suffers or has suffered at some point in their lives; of course, there are varying degrees of severity.
+Anxiety and depression are the two most common types of mental illness, from which nearly everyone suffers or has suffered at some point in their lives; of course, there are varying degrees of severity here, as well.

-I was surprised to discover that my lack of ability to understand and grasp mathematical reasoning is actual classified in the DSM 5 as a 'specific learning disorder with deficit in mathematics.'
+I was surprised to discover that my lack of ability to understand and grasp mathematical reasoning is actual classified in the DSM 5 as a 'specific learning disorder with impairment in mathematics..'
+Wow!
+I even have a code: "DSM-5 diagnostic code 315.1.

 You’d Be Surprised…